2015–16 Northampton Town F.C. season: Matches

 On 17 June 2015, the fixtures for the forthcoming season were announced.

 FA Cup

 On 26 October 2015, the first round draw was made, Northampton Town were drawn at away against Coventry City.

-Capital One Cup
+League Cup

 On 16 June 2015, the first round draw was made, Northampton Town were drawn at home against Blackpool.

 Football League Trophy

 On 8 August 2015, live on Soccer AM the draw for the first round of the Football League Trophy was drawn by Toni Duggan and Alex Scott.
 Cobblers will host Colchester United.
 On 5 September 2015, the second round draw was shown live on Soccer AM and drawn by Charlie Austin and Ed Skrein.
 Northampton were drawn away to Millwall.